mbaertschi/DIVAServices-Spotlight/README.md

-A.I.-Revolution
+DIA-Distributed
 ===============

-Unified repository for both, dummy rest server and client components for the A.I.-Revolution project
+Unified repository for both, dummy rest server and client components for the DIA-Distributed project

 Installation
 ------------